Best cycling shorts 2025: The best of every category, for every budget

 The best cycling shorts available today

 For general riding, whether it's a calm Sunday ride to a café, or a full gas crit, a standard set of cycling shorts is probably best.
-Comfortable, supportive, and a good chamois are prerequisites, but our picks are a cut above without any gimmicks or marketing fluff.
+Comfortable, supportive, and with a good chamois are prerequisites, but our picks are a cut above without any gimmicks or marketing fluff.
 We've got options if you're just starting out, through to pairs for riders who want maximum compression for the highest intensity racing.

 1. Pas Normal Mechanism